Denominational Studies for Chaplains — Certificate

 Normal time to complete the program

-2 years (8 academic quarters) based on less than half-time enrollment
+Two (2) years (eight academic quarters) based on less than half-time enrollment